mozhganaskarzadeh/TIER/docs/octaveInstallReadme.md

 # To run STIR with Octave

-## Install Octave on your local machine.
+## Install Octave on your local machine

  * Mac: Prepackaged disk images can be found at: https://octave-app.org/Download.html or Octave can be installed using homebrew (https://brew.sh/).